CodeFrancis333/GravityIsTime/README.md

 https://github.com/CodeFrancis333/GravityIsTime.git or email directly.

 Also if you wanted to be part of this paper, I'm looking for help for the full Boltzmann Run (CMB peaks) <br>
-using: Cosmic Linear Anisotropy Solving System (https://github.com/lesgourg/class_public.git)
+Using: Cosmic Linear Anisotropy Solving System (https://github.com/lesgourg/class_public.git)